interplaynetary/free-association/README.md

 **Surplus** flows through *mutual-recognition of mutual-contribution*.

 4. Your Share of Anyone's **Surplus-Distribution** equals *your mutual recognition with them, divided by the sum of all mutual recognition values between them and everyone they recognize.*
-    - For example: If we have 10% of mutual-recognition, and you are my only mutual-relationship, you would have 100% of my **total-mutual-recognition** (100% of my **surplus-distribution**).
-If I have two mutual-relationships each with 10% mutual-recognition, each would have 50% of my **total-mutual-recognition** (50% of my **surplus-distribution**).
+    - For example: If we have 10% of mutual-recognition, and you are my only mutual-relationship, you would have 100% of my total-mutual-recognition (100% of my surplus-distribution).
+If I have two mutual-relationships each with 10% mutual-recognition, each would have 50% of my total-mutual-recognition (50% of my surplus-distribution).

+5. Distribute Surplus:
+- INSERT HOUSING EXAMPLE?
+- USE IT TO EXPLAIN HOW RESOURCES SIMPLY FLOW TO WHERE THEY ARE NEEDED?

 <details>
   <summary><b><i>Mathematically defined:</i></b></summary>